MarcusK2010/Data_Cleaning_Storytelling/README.md

 `orderlines` --> contains all the different articles in the orders `products` --> contains all products in the company's portfolio

-After the analysis of the data we were asked to answer the following questions@
+After the analysis of the data we were asked to answer the following questions:

 * How should products be classified into different categories to simplify reports and analysis?
 * What is the distribution of product prices across different categories?